 Our international targets are responsibility targets, meaning they can be met not only by reductions in our domestic net emissions, but also (if needed) by using international units (emissions reductions occurring offshore but paid for by New Zealand).

 For the 2013-2020 target, we can also use carryover units from overachievement on our 2008-2012 target (first commitment period under the Kyoto Protocol).
 The Government has said it will not use any carryover units from the 2013-2020 period towards the 2021-2030 target under the Paris Agreement.

 We report our emissions and removals for two different purposes:

 - to show progress towards our emissions reduction targets (see the Target accounting guidelines text box further up the page).
-Information on removals based on target accounting is included in our National Inventory report.
+Information on target accounting quantities as well as international unit holdings is included in our National Inventory Report.

 Forestry and other land-use emissions are included in New Zealand’s national greenhouse gas inventory under the land use, land use change and forestry (LULUCF) category.
 While under the LULUCF category we report on the human-caused changes in carbon stored in all of our land area, most of the impact from LULUCF in New Zealand is due to forests.